 - We paid a modest amount & arranged for delivery of steel tubing from Chardon Welding to the Next Step gentleman, who is pursuing his Auburn Career Center welding certification.
 Upon completion of the certification, he has a welding internship with a local company.

 - Two websites were provided to Andrea Pollack (NS Director) that assist in helping Next Step clients with career choices and descriptions.

-We have hopes that this mission will become a very “hands-on” local mission.
-Next Step Projects
+This mission has become a very “hands-on” local mission.

 For The Homeless “Responding to the human hurts and hopes of persons in Lake County who are homeless by providing emergency shelter, care and guidance, in the name and for the sake of Jesus Christ.”
 Having a roof over one’s head can’t always be taken for granted.
 Project Hope for the Homeless is a temporary emergency shelter serving men, women and families who find themselves without a roof and homeless in Lake County.
 (25 Freedom Road, Painesville, OH 44077) Referrals are made through local social service agencies, churches and police departments.
 Currently overnight shelter is available November through April from 8 PM – 8 AM.
 Read more…

 Red Cross Bloodmobile